Award winning acclaimed singer/songwriter, producer, mixing engineer and multi instrumentalist based in Byron Bay, Australia

 Q: Describe the most common type of work you do for your clients.

 A: I'm an all rounder that helps what ever music dream you have to manifest.
 Primarily a songwriter I can help polish any loose ends in the writing process of the song itself.
 I can assist in producing and arranging pretty much any genre, and always drawn to create original and authentic new sounds.
-I can help and mix your track, and always do what is right for the specific song I'm working on.
+I can mix your track, and always do what is right for the specific song I'm working on.
+I can overdub guitars, bass, harmonium, santoor, keys, drums and pretty much what ever you song requires.
+I have a huge community of excellent session music I'm in touch with that can also do the job if needed.
+Mastering the tracks is also an option.

 Q: What other musicians or music production professionals inspire you?